 The integrated global nature of international aviation means that effective action on international aviation emissions requires a concerted effort by all countries.
-Australia is actively working through ICAO to develop goals and measures for reducing aviation emissions.
-At the 37th ICAO Assembly in October 2010, Member States agreed to work through ICAO to achieve a global annual average fuel efficiency improvement of 2 per cent until 2050 and resolved to strive to achieve carbon neutral growth for international aviation from 2020.
-These aspirational goals do not impose any specific obligations on individual Member States.
+Australia is actively working through ICAO to develop goals and practical measures for reducing aviation emissions.

 Improving Efficiency Through New Technology